ubidots/ubidots-php/README.rst

 	$api = new Ubidots\ApiClient($apikey="7fj39fk3044045k89fbh34rsd9823jkfs8323");

-Now you have an instance of ApiClient ("api") which can be used to connect to the API service.
+Now you have an instance of ApiClient ("api") which can be used to connect to the Ubidots API.

 Saving a new Value to a Variable
 --------------------------------